-- 4.20 Currently through discussions and joint working with the police, it is expected that police frontline staff will be trained on the use of the power, together with when and where to apply the order. - 4.21 Furthermore, it is our expectation that the police will monitor the use of this power.
+- 4.29 It is our intention to publicise the city-wide order once agreed through the use of street signs, leaflets (at community centres and libraries) and posters in key locations.
+The publicity is intended to ensure that residents and visitors to the city are aware of our policy around street drinking and where help is available if needed. - 4.30 Currently through discussions and joint working with the police, it is expected that police frontline staff will be trained on the use of the power, together with, when and where to apply the order.
+Police enforcement protocols are being developed too in order to ensure that there is consistency in the way in which the order is applied. - 4.31 It is our expectation that the police will monitor the use of this power.
 Data will be collected on issues such as location, age and ethnicity of individuals where the order has been applied.
-This information will be collated and shared regularly with partners in order to ensure that services and enforcement activities are targeted where needed.
+This information will be pooled with other information that is collected on a regular basis by a range partners such as the hospitals and Public Health in order to get a better overview of alcohol related issues in Leicester. - 4.32 This information will be collated and shared regularly with partners in order to ensure that commissioned services and enforcement activities are targeted where needed.